cambridge-cares/TheWorldAvatar/QuestionAnswering/QA_ICL/data_generation/README.md

-# Data Generation for TWA Question-Answering Applications using In-Context Learening
+# Data generation for QA applications using in-context learening

 ## Introduction